Southbank-Centre/SC-app-festival/README.md

 #### Festival Navigation

-This adds an extra navigation bar into the header for navigating the festival.
+This adds an extra navigation bar into the header provided by the SC-app-header module and includes the festival's navigation.

+*This feature requires the [SC-app-header](https://github.com/Southbank-Centre/SC-app-header) module to be installed.*

 Add the following view to your app's **app** state: